MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/snat-port-exhaustion.md

     kubectl exec -it <pod name> -n <namespace> /bin/sh
     ```

-2. Install the netstat command line in the pod by running the following command.
+2. Install the netstat command line tool in the pod by running the following command.
 Netstat is a network troubleshooting tool used by only admins.

     - On Debian, Ubuntu or Linux Mint